 Developed by Rockstar Vancouver and released in 2006, Canis Canem Edit, now known as Bully, was an innovative twist on the open-world sandbox formula popularized by Rockstar’s Grand Theft Auto series.
 Its release fell between San Andreas and GTA IV, putting it late in the Playstation 2’s lifecycle.
 At the time, the notion of having a GTA game set in a school environment caused a meltdown among concerned parents.
 In their minds, this game confirmed all their worst fears about the medium.
 Surely it would spawn a BAJILLION school shooters in its wake!!!

 However, today the game is rarely spoken of.
 It’s treated as little more than a sidenote for the revered GTA franchise, which I feel is unfair.
-Sure, it wasn’t a mind-blowing game nor did it bring upon the end times, but it’s very unique and has a lot to offer.
+Sure, it wasn’t a mind-blowing game nor did it bring about the end times, but it’s very unique and has a lot to offer.

 As Jimmy, you are tasked with navigating the complicated web of highschool factionalism.
-Bullsworth Academy is divided between the geeky nerds, simple-minded bullies, the football team, the wealthy “preps” from nearby Bullsworth Vale, and the retro-loving Greasers who enjoy mechanical work and racing on bikes.
+Bullsworth Academy is divided between the geeky nerds, simple-minded bullies, the football team, the wealthy “preps” from nearby Bullsworth Vale, and the retro-loving Greasers who enjoy racing on bikes.
 In trying to subdue each of these competing groups, you’ll have to take on various missions to ingratiate yourself to their colorful leaders.

 The writing is all-around pretty darn good.
 I am not one for Rockstar’s typical cynicism, but the satirical take on typical high school media works out really well for Bully.
 It had me laughing quite a few times and I enjoyed the atmosphere of the game a lot.

 The map is also not small by any means, even if it’s more compact than that of San Andreas.
 The reduction in size is made up for by just how lively the locations feel, especially the academy proper.
 You see students everywhere just going about their day, doing the same stuff you are doing.
 They pull pranks, get into arguments, sometimes start a fight, then get hunted down by prefects or other members of staff.
-Once you unlock the city it thins out a bit, but the Academy stays relevant throughout the entire game, so it’s not like this experience is just gone after chapter 1.
+Once you unlock the city it thins out a bit, but the Academy stays relevant throughout the entire game.
+So it’s not like this experience is just gone after chapter 1.

 This has actually made Canis Canem Edit the first sandbox game where I just wanted to play the part.
-You can attend classes, date girls, cause mischief, and bully people, a lot of which is only questionably useful.
+You can attend classes, date girls, cause mischief, and bully people; a lot of which is only questionably useful.
 I had genuine moments where I came up with some stupid idea and just wanted to see if I could pull it off.
 Shoving prefects into a trashcan before they can overpower you or giving a wedgie to the school’s brick shithouse of a quarterback, it’s just so much fun.
 The missions tap into this roleplay well, which helps Bully feel more like its own thing instead of just a toned-down GTA.

 A good thing it does, because the gameplay does feel eerily similar.
 You navigate an open-world, you beat people up with some basic fisticuffs, and later get ranged weapons like a slingshot or firecrackers.
 A paper-thin combo system puts the emphasis more on CQC than the gunplay of GTA, but it’s clear that Canis Canem Edit was copying its big brother’s notes.

 There are also some aspects of school life that I feel are a bit underwhelming.
 Attending classes boils down to playing simple mini-games that increase in difficulty as you advance.
-There only a handful of classes with 5 levels each, however, and many of those are locked off until certain story developments.
+There are only a handful of classes with 5 levels each, however, and many of those are locked off until certain story developments.
 I found myself already completing some classes as early as chapter 2, trivializing entire mechanics thanks to their rewards.
-The preset rotation of classes also means you end up with entire days where you have nothing to do at the academy at all, until finally a day comes up where you can have another go at doing math.
+The preset rotation of classes also means you end up with entire days where you have nothing to do at the academy at all.
+Until finally a day comes up where you can have another go at doing math.

 The respect system is also underwhelming.
 It measures your relationship with each social clique, but it’s not influenced by anything you do in regular gameplay.
 You can’t shift it by picking fights with certain groups or taking actions they’d approve of, it’s only affected by missions.
 This makes the whole system very rigid and free of real consequences

 Unfortunately, the game has issues in other departments as well.
 The final act has some amazing missions in it, but the story ends up feeling rushed towards the end.
-I don’t feel it quite manage to deliver on all the intrigue and themes that the game was building on, which leaves some characters tragically short-changed.
+I don’t feel it quite manages to deliver on all the intrigue and themes that the game was building on, which leaves some characters tragically short-changed.

 The game is also rife with bugs and presentation issues; more so than you’d expect even from a sandbox game of this scale.
 Some cutscenes don’t have lip flaps, for example, and audio quality wavers all over the place throughout the game; in some cutscenes it even seems like bad takes or stock sound-effects were used in the final product by accident.